shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 [Picture]

-Input is added, but pressing the button still doesn’t set anything.
+Input is added, but clicking the button still doesn’t set anything.
 We need to add the logic of setting the header and change it in the application.
 For communication with the application, settings pages use `@shoutem/builder-sdk`.

 ## Communication between page and application